Traditional Irish Soda Bread

 The resulting bread has a crispy exterior and soft, tender interior.
 It welcomes butter and is perfect for sopping up a delicious stew.

-Butter – This recipe calls for the addition of butter.
-Butter gives the bread extra richness, more flavor, and a softer crumb.
+- Butter – Butter gives the bread extra richness, more flavor, and a softer crumb.

 How to make Irish soda bread